MichaelSinsbeck/platformer/README.md

 platformer
 ==========

 This is a platformer I am currently working on.
-It is written in love2d.
+It is written in LÖVE.
-For running first install löve2d (google it)
+For running first install LÖVE  (www.love2d.org)
 Then go to this folder and run "love ."

 Workplan: